When to Quit Your Job for a Startup

+You dream of being an entrepreneur.
 A full-time commitment to the new opportunity matters.
-If the number of full-time founders is zero, you have a problem.
-Remember: ideas don’t count.
-Execution counts and execution requires focused founders.
+Ideas don’t count.
+Execution counts.
+And execution requires focused founders.
 If no one is working on the opportunity full-time, how will you make progress?
 The more people who are all-in and working exclusively on the opportunity, the greater your chances of success will be.

+If you feel that you need investors, here are some words of advice.
+Firstly, try to bootstrap your venture as long as possible.
 Working on a new opportunity full-time demonstrates commitment.
-If you aren’t able to do that, consider other ways you can show commitment.
+If you aren’t able to do that, consider other ways you can show commitment to potential investors.
 Investors want to see what is commonly known as “skin in the game,” a term that refers to founders having something at stake in the outcome of their company.

 Most investors are hesitant to invest in something that the founders won’t commit to on a full-time basis.
 However, many founders need funding to be able to focus on the opportunity financially, which results in a big catch-22.
-So what do you do if you aren’t ready to quit your day job?
+So, what do you do if you aren’t ready to quit your day job?
 If you can show that your product already generates revenue or users while you continue to work on it part-time, then you can make a credible case that taking on investment and going full-time would propel you to greater success.
 Today, most digital ideas can be proved by early experimentation and customer discovery.
-So while it’s always important to show early proof of your concept, this is even more important when you aren’t able to commit full-time to your opportunity.
+It’s always important to show early proof of your concept to potential investors, but it is even more important when you aren’t able to commit full-time to your opportunity.

 Bottom line: work on the idea, turn it into an opportunity, follow the and Lean Startup methodologies (100 Steps 2 Startup program if you like) until you have enough evidence to give you the comfort you need before quitting your job.